vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 enough time for shopping, and if I did jogging (at-home or outside) then the post-jogging cooldown period would delay my meal and therefore my outside trips.
 So, I reluctantly skipped jogging.

+## 2025-02-07: jogging cut short due to watery flatulence + skipping of strength exercises

+On 2025-02-07, instead of jogging+walking 2 miles, I did
+jogging+walking of about 1 mile.
+I turned around halfway after having a watery flatulence, that I attribute to the bowel cycle disruption yesterday where I wasn't able to pass stool.
+Although I did have a large bowel movement this morning, there was probably still some residual disruption which led to the watery flatulence.

+After getting back, I decided to end exercise for today rather than continue with at-home jogging, giving me time to deal with the implications of the flatulence and also allowing my body to recover more fully from the bowel cycle disruption.